polidanilo/SeaStateStabilizer/README.md

 * **Complementary or Kalman filter** on the IMU to fuse accelerometer and gyroscope data for more stable angle estimates.
 * **Model Predictive Control (MPC)** or other intelligent solutions, to anticipate tilt rather than only react to it — relevant for USV applications where sea-state prediction is feasible.
 * **Rigid chassis** (laser-cut acrylic or 3D-printed frame) and metal-gear or brushless actuators to eliminate backlash and structural flex.

+All in all, making this prototype was a practical stress-test for hardware-in-the-loop control systems and it clarified the mechanical requirements for future implementations.